Indirect constraints on lepton-flavour-violating quarkonium decays: Numerical results

 where the subscript LO refers to the leading order expressions derived in \sref{sec:obs} and the subscript exp to the corresponding experimental value~\cite{Workman:2022ynf}.
 We checked that this introduces a small correction, in general a 2-4\% reduction of the rates, with the only exception of $\Upsilon(3S)$, whose rates increase by about 8\%.
 The (pseudo)scalar quarkonium decays to an electron-positron pair have not been measured yet, therefore we just consider the LO predictions for those decays.
 For all quarkonium decays we include both lepton flavour combinations as final states, $\ell^+ \ell^{\prime-}$ and $\ell^- \ell^{\prime +}$.

 For the numerical analysis, we implemented the expressions of \sref{sec:obs} for LFVQD in the \texttt{flavio}~\cite{Straub:2018kue} python code.
 This allows us to use the range of flavour observables already included in the routine, as well as the renormalisation group evolution implemented by means of the \texttt{wilson}~\cite{Aebischer:2018bkb} package.
 The latter also includes the full tree-level matching between SMEFT and LEFT (cf.~\aref{app:matching}), which we use in the following to explore both EFT frameworks.
+When evaluating quarkonium processes, we set the renormalisation scales for decays of bottomonium resonances to their respective masses, while the renormalisation scales for charmonium decays are fixed at $\mu=2$~GeV.

 The numerical values for the masses, decay widths and decay constants of the quarkonia we consider are collected in \tref{Tab:input}.
 Notice that the total widths of the scalar bottomonium states $\chi_{b0}$ have not been measured yet.
 Following Ref.~\cite{Godfrey:2015vda}, we evaluate it using the theoretically calculated partial decay width of the radiative decays $\chi_{b0}(nP)\to \Upsilon(mS) + \gamma$ and the experimentally measured branching ratio BR($\chi_{b0}(nP) \to \Upsilon(mS) + \gamma$) in order to obtain